-The Film Studies Minor is an interdisciplinary program appropriate for students who wish to study both the practical and theoretical aspects of film and media production.
-The program provides a good foundation for understanding the main issues of film criticism and theory as well as basic training in documentary and video production.
-Combining introductory courses in film analysis and video production with electives from the Departments of Journalism and Mass Communication, History and Civilization, Arts, Languages, Literature, the minor complements the majors in each of these respective Departments.
+The Film and Theatre Studies Minor is an interdisciplinary program appropriate for students who wish to study both the practical and theoretical aspects of film and theatre production.
+The program provides a good foundation for understanding the main issues of film criticism and theory as well as basic training in theatre and film production.
+Combining introductory courses in film analysis and theatre with electives from the Departments of Literature and Theatre, Journalism and Mass Communication and History and Civilization, the minor complements the majors in each of these respective Departments.

-The Minor in Film and Media Studies will enable students to:
+The objectives of the Minor in Film and Theatre Studies are to enable students to:

 - understand the vocabulary of film and film criticism;

-- understand the principles of video and documentary production;
+- understand the basic components of theatre production and acting; understand the principles of film and video production;

 The Fine Arts Minor provides an interdisciplinary approach to creative human expression for students interested in artistic performance, process and inquiry.
 Students have flexibility in designing their course of study within the minor and may choose to acquire either an in-depth understanding of a particular performance or process art (such as music or theater) or a broader, critical awareness of the visual and performing arts.

 Students pursuing the Fine Arts minor are also encouraged to develop a portfolio documenting their creative activities at AUBG.
 This personal archive will generally consist of written programs, lists of repertoire studied and performed, samples of creative work, and other evidence of creative achievements, including participation in public performances and/or exhibitions, as part of study toward the minor.